Charlie Wade: Coaching career

 Wade spent 11 years at the University of Hawai'i with the Rainbow Wahine volleyball staff, nine as an associate coach to Dave Shoji, help guiding Hawaii to 11 conference championships, 11 consecutive NCAA tournament appearances, six Regional Finals, and four Final Fours.
 During that time span, Hawaii held a conference record of 160-1, an overall record of 310-39 and an NCAA Championship match in 1996.
 Wade was also instrumental in producing eight All-Americans and 18 All-America awards, including two National Players of the Year.

 Wade departed Hawaii after the 2005 season to accept the head coaching position for the women's team at Pacific.
 Wade served as head coach of the women's volleyball program at the University of the Pacific from 2006–2008.

 After being out of coaching for a year, Wade was named head coach for the men's team at the University of Hawaii following the resignation of Mike Wilton.

-After leading the Rainbow Warriors to the NCAA title match, Wade was named 2019 AVCA Coach of the Year.
+In 2019, Wade coached the program’s first conference champion after UH defeated Long Beach State in five-sets to capture the Big West crown and earned the program's first automatic berth into the NCAA Tournament.
+Because of this historic milestone for the program, Wade was named 2019 AVCA Coach of the Year.
+He then guided the program to another Big West Championship in 2022 and consecutive NCAA National Championships in 2021 and 2022.

+In 2023, Wade guided the program to another Big West Championship, secure them an automatic berth into the NCAA Tournament, ultimately losing to the UCLA Bruins in the championship match.

+In 2025, Wade not only led the program to a Big West Championship and NCAA appearance, he also became the winningest head coach in UH mens volleyball history with a record of 319-131, surpassing Mike Wilton record of 316-167.

 Personal life and education

 In 1981, Wade graduated Warsaw Community High School (Warsaw, IN), and received a bachelor's degree in kinesiology from Cal State Fullerton in 1991.

 Wade is married to former University of Washington volleyball player Tani Martin, with whom he has three sons, Makana, Kainoa & Kekoa.
+His oldest son Makana is on the coaching staff for the Hawaii Rainbow Warriors volleyball team.
+His second son, Kainoa, started his collegiate volleyball tenure in 2024 at the University of Hawaii.